shikoshib/gj-boomlings-api/README.md

 **getSongInfo(song)**

-With this function, you can get an info about a custom song by its ID (unless it's on Newgrounds).
+With this function, you can get an info about a custom song by its ID (but only if it's on Newgrounds).

 ```js
 const gd = require("gj-boomlings-api")